wp-plugins/alpine-photo-tile-for-picasa-and-google-plus/readme.txt

 Tags: photos, picasa, photostream, stylish, pictures, images, widget, sidebar, gallery, lightbox, fancybox, colorbox, prettybox
 Requires at least: 2.8
 Tested up to: 3.5.2
-Stable tag: 1.2.6.1
+Stable tag: 1.2.6.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Stylish and compact plugin for displaying Picasa and Google Plus images in a sidebar, post, or page.

 == Description ==
-The Alpine PhotoTile for Google Plus and Picasa  is capable of retrieving photos from a particular Picasa user or gallery (currently, the plugin can only show public photos).
+The Alpine PhotoTile for Google Plus and Picasa  is capable of retrieving photos from a particular Picasa user, a public album, a semi-private album, or a keyword.
 The photos can be linked to the your Picasa page, a specific URL, or to a Lighbox slideshow.
 Also, the Shortcode Generator makes it easy to insert the widget into posts without learning any of the code.
 This lightweight but powerful widget takes advantage of WordPress's built in JQuery scripts to create a sleek presentation that I hope you will like.